Abdulmannan67/HypeBloggy_Backend/README.md

 ## How to set up and run the application Backend

-1. Download code and open terminal in folder and run "npm init" so that all dependencies like node_modules and package-lock.json download.
+1. Download code and open terminal in folder and run "npm install" so that all dependencies like node_modules and package-lock.json download.

 2. Add your MongoDB URL in db.js file.